logan630/Linux-Terminal-Wordle-Clone/README.md

 This also works on Windows 10 and Windows 11.

 ## How To Use
-Clone the repository to your local machine, then run `make` to compile.
+Clone the repository to your local machine, then run `make` to compile.\* Within this directory, run `./wordle` to begin the game, or `./wordle.exe` on Windows.

-Within this directory, run `./wordle` to begin the game, or `./wordle.exe` on Windows.
+\* Note: `gcc` and `make` are required to use the makefile.
+On Windows, follow the steps [here](https://code.visualstudio.com/docs/cpp/config-mingw) to install `gcc`.
+Make can be found [here](https://gnuwin32.sourceforge.net/packages/make.htm) or installed with Chocolatey.
+All makefile options except `make zip` will work on Windows.

 You have a few options:
 - `./wordle` plays a game of classic Wordle, with a word selected at random.